Yale-BIM/f21-assignments/assignment-1/README.md

     print "Distance to center: {}, {}".format((x - image_width*0.5), (y - image_height*0.5))
     ```

-    Indicate in your report the maximum horizontal and vertical distances from the center that you get
+    Indicate in your report the maximum horizontal and vertical distances that you get
     after the robot tries to follow the target for 10 seconds.

     > Distances higher than 20 pixels or evident motion in the projected target might indicate
     a problem in your implementation of the look_at_target.py node.

 - **IV-3.** Close all your nodes again, relaunch the generate_target.launch script with the additional
-parameter `close_target`:
+parameter `close_target:=true`:

     ```bash
     $ roslaunch shutter_lookat generate_target.launch close_target:=true